 Aversive Conditioning or Deterrence: Various methods may be used to deter or preclude wolf depredation of livestock, or other nuisance behavior (i.e., scare devices-visual and auditory, shock-collars, electric fences, non-lethal projectiles, etc.).
-Actively deterring or aversive conditioning wolves may prevent nuisance behavior in some cases (Bangs and Schivik 2001).
+Actively deterring or aversive conditioning wolves may prevent nuisance behavior in some cases (Bangs and Schivik 2001, Bangs et al. 2006).

-Relocation: Capture and relocation operations may be initiated when other options are not applicable.
+Relocation: Capture and relocation operations may be initiated when other options are not applicable (Bradley et al. 2005).

 Removal: Lethal control may be used when other options are not practical or feasible.
-Removal is often the most effective management option for wolves that kill livestock.
+Removal is often the most effective management option for wolves that kill livestock (Bangs et al. in press).

 Property Owner Take Permit: If livestock depredation is experienced, the Department could issue the property owner or property owner-representative a permit to lethally take one or more wolves in areas where wolves are classified as trophy game animals.
+These types of permits have been issued by the USFWS in Wyoming beginning in 1999.
 In addition, W.S.
 23-3-115 allows property owners, their lessees, or their agents to legally take wolves classified as trophy game animals that are damaging property or attacking livestock.

-WOLF/WILDLIFE INTERACTIONS
+WOLF/OTHER WILDLIFE INTERACTIONS